Understanding the Difference between FTO (Freedom to Operate) and Infringement Analysis

 In the world of intellectual property, two crucial concepts often come into play when evaluating the potential risks and opportunities associated with a new product or technology: Freedom to Operate (FTO) and Patent Infringement Analysis.

-Both FTO searches and infringement analysis serve distinct purposes in assessing patent-related risks, but they differ in their scope, focus, and objectives.
+Both FTO searches and infringement searches serve distinct purposes in assessing patent-related risks, but they differ in their scope, focus, and objectives.
 In this blog post, we will delve into the differences between FTO and infringement analysis, exploring how they are conducted, when they are relevant, and what they encompass.

 By understanding these distinctions, inventors, businesses, and legal professionals can make informed decisions regarding their intellectual property strategies.